-All three of our morning camps will be offered in both 4- and 5-day weekly sessions!
+All three of our morning camps are offered in both 4- and 5-day weekly sessions!
 Campers who plan to show through the summer won't miss a day of Camp (show days are usually Wednesdays), and Dapples Campers can choose to join us every day.

 Morning Camp sessions will be held from 9:00 am to 12:30 pm -- more time for riding and fun!

 Extended Day sessions will be held from 12:30 pm to 3:00 pm -- with all new mounted and unmounted activities, special events, and a badge program!